readysteady/percentage/README.md

-Percentage
+percentage
 ==========

-A little library for working with percentages.
+A little Ruby library for working with percentages.

 Installation